old-xebis/repository-template/README.md

 ## Usage

-Simply fork the repository at [GitLab](https://gitlab.com/xebis/repository-template/-/forks/new) or [GitHub](https://github.com/xebis/repository-template/fork), **delete** all git tags, and **tag** the last commit to a desired starting version, e.g. `v0.0.0`.
+Simply fork the repository at [GitLab](https://gitlab.com/xebis/repository-template/-/forks/new) or [GitHub](https://github.com/xebis/repository-template/fork), **delete** all git tags, and **tag** the last commit to the desired starting version, e.g. `v0.0.0`.
 Clone the repository with `--recursive` option, run `scripts/setup`, and enjoy!

-- `git commit` runs checks on changed files and performs tests a quick test set
+- `git commit`, or `git merge` runs checks on changed files and runs quick test set
-- `git push` runs checks on all files and performs tests with a reduced test set
+- `git push` runs checks on all files and runs reduced test set
-- GitLab `push`, `merge request` runs checks on all files and performs tests with a full test set
+- GitLab `push`, `merge request` runs checks on all files and runs full test set
-- GitLab `merge to main` runs checks on all files, performs tests with a full test set, and releases a new version
+- GitLab `merge to main` runs checks on all files, runs full test set, and publishes a new version release
-- GitLab `schedule` runs checks on all files, performs tests with a nightly test set
+- GitLab `schedule` runs checks on all files, runs nightly test set
-- Run `scripts/update` manually from time to time
+- Run `scripts/update` manually from time to time to update repository dependencies

 ### Usage Examples

-For usage examples you might take a look at:
+For usage examples, you might take a look at:

+- [GitHub - xebis/shellib: Simple Bash scripting library.](https://github.com/xebis/shellib) - example of version bumping and packaging
 - [GitHub - xebis/infrastructure-template: Template for automated GitOps and IaC in a cloud.
 GitLab CI handles static and dynamic environments.
 Environments are created, updated, and destroyed by Terraform, then configured by cloud-init and Ansible.](https://github.com/xebis/infrastructure-template) - example of GitOps (IaC + MRs + CI/CD) and multiple environments orchestration
-- [GitHub - xebis/shellib: Simple Bash scripting library.](https://github.com/xebis/shellib) - example of version bumping and packaging

 ## Contributing